Hussein Saeed: International career

 In the 1978 Asian Games, He scored a goal in Iraq's 2–0 win over China in the preliminary group stage.
 In the semifinal group stage, He scored in Iraq's 3–0 win over Kuwait and another goal in Iraq's 3–0 win against India.
 Iraq lost in the bronze medal game with China by a single goal.
 Saeed was also part of the Iraq military national football team that won the 1979 CISM World Military Championship in Kuwait City.
-He scored a goal against Austria in a 4–0 win, and scored a goal in Iraq's 5–0 win over Bahrain in the group stage.
+He scored a goal against Austria in a 4–0 win and scored a goal in Iraq's 5–0 win over Bahrain in the group stage.
 He scored for Iraq's semifinal match with Kuwait for a 2–0 win.
 He scored Iraq's first kick in the penalty shootout, in the final, against Italy after a 0–0 draw.
 Iraq won 4–3 on penalties and achieved the military cup.

 Saeed's first appearance in the Arabian Gulf Cup was in the 1979 edition in Baghdad under the management of Ammo Baba.
-In Iraq's first match, against Bahrain, he scored a hat-trick.
+In Iraq's opening match, against Bahrain, he scored a hat-trick.
 He also scored Iraq's two goals in their win over Qatar, scored a goal in Iraq's huge 5–0 win against the UAE, and scored a super hat-trick in the 7–0 victory over Oman.
 Iraq achieved the cup after finishing in 1st place at 12 points, breaking Kuwait's streak since the 1970 edition.
 Saeed also became the top goalscorer of the tournament with 10 goals, making him the all-time top goalscorer of the Arabian Gulf Cup.

 Saeed started in Iraq's five matches of the 1980 Summer Olympics qualifiers played in Baghdad in which a goal against Jordan and two more against South Yemen.
 Iraq drew in points with Kuwait in the Asian Qualifying Tournament Group 1 which led to a playoff match that Iraq lost 3–2.
 However, Iraq got qualified by replacing Malaysia.
 In the 1980 Summer Olympics in the USSR, Saeed scored a single goal against Costa Rica.
 Iraq reached the quarterfinal and was beaten by East Germany in a 4–0 loss.